omkarturesde/Portfolio3d/README.md

 Feel free to reach out for collaboration or freelance opportunities!

 ---
-© 2025 Omkar Turesde.
+© 2025 Omkar Ture.
 All rights reserved.